Preet Kaur Gill MP - My Weekly Update - 27th March 2026

 No surgery on Friday 3rd April

-My next surgery for April will be held on Thursday 9th April, this is due to the bank holiday for Good Friday.
+My next surgery to April will be held on Thursday 9th April, this is due to the bank holiday for Good Friday.
 Thank you for everyone who attended this month.

 In the meantime, if you have any issues, please contact me on email preet.gill.mp@parliament.uk or call 0121 392 8426.